Ari-Smith-Research/Ari-Smith-Research.github.io/research-interests.md

   - Formulating more efficient algorithms, and heuristic approaches in domain-specific applications
   - Applications of inverse optimization in observing gerrymandering in legislative districts
   - Applications of inverse optimization in measuring dataset imbalance in Machine Learning models
+  - Discovery of new application areas of inverse optimization with an eye towards fairness
 - Preference Elicitation Technologies
   - With an eye towards retooling preference elicitation towards understanding non-human entities as Latourian agents that hold and enact values
   - Politics of labeling practices in preference elicitation methods